Last Updated on: 21st February 2024, 09:28 pm

 1. Overarching Google Ads Trend for 2023: Fewer Campaign Controls, More AI

 During 2022, Google Ads continued to invest heavily in machine learning.
-From smart bidding strategies to merging Smart Shopping with Performance Max, get ready to have even less control over your campaigns – in exchange for Google’s audience insights.
+From smart bidding strategies and Smart Campaigns to merging Smart Shopping with Performance Max, get ready to have even less control over your campaigns – in exchange for Google’s audience insights.

 As a Google Ads expert managing campaigns for clients since 2008, I’m not a fan of Google’s approach to automation.
 While it’d be nice to get extra time, AI can’t replace a professional just yet.